 I’ve never run out of battery power during an imaging session before, but I always charge the mount beforehand during the day. iOptron lists the official duration length of the battery to be 20 hours operating at 20ºC.

 The included ST-4 compatible guiding port is an attractive bonus of this mount, and a big differentiating factor between its younger sibling, the SkyTracker Pro.
 This feature presents an opportunity for improved tracking, but also adds a layer of complexity, additional weight, and loss of portability.

 Without the use of an autoguiding system, you are completely free to roam around with this setup wherever the dark skies take you.
-The SkyGuider was designed for portability and freedom, and I believe you will enjoy it most when keep the payload and camera gear to a minimum.
+The SkyGuider was designed for portability and freedom, and I believe you will enjoy it most when keeping the payload and camera gear to a minimum.

 To retain the ultra-portable functionality of the SkyGuider Pro for deep sky astrophotography, it is wise to use a portable and lightweight telescope that falls well below the listed payload capacity of the SkyGuider Pro.
 Weighing in at only 3.5 lbs, the William Optics Zenithstar 61 is up to the task.